Cetacean stranding: Summary review

 De Quirós et al. (2019) published a review of evidence on the mass strandings of beaked whale linked to naval exercises where sonar was used.
 It concluded that the effects of mid-frequency active sonar are strongest on Cuvier's beaked whales but vary among individuals or populations.
 The review suggested the strength of response of individual animals may depend on whether they had prior exposure to sonar, and that symptoms of decompression sickness have been found in stranded whales that may be a result of such response to sonar.
 It noted that no more mass strandings had occurred in the Canary Islands once naval exercises where sonar was used were banned, and recommended that the ban be extended to other areas where mass strandings continue to occur.

+Ecology

+The first detailed ecological study of the decomposition of a stranded whale was carried out with a minke whale (Balaenoptera acutorostrata) beached on the Dutch island of Rottumerplaat on 25 November 2020.
+The carcass was examined at regular intervals over the following two years, recording the scavengers and other species that used it.

 Disposal

 If a whale is beached near an inhabited locality, the rotting carcass can pose a nuisance as well as a health risk.
 Such very large carcasses are difficult to move.
 The whales are often towed back out to sea away from shipping lanes, allowing them to decompose naturally, or they are towed out to sea and blown up with explosives.
 Government-sanctioned explosions have occurred in South Africa, Iceland, Australia and United States.
 If the carcass is older, it is buried.

 In New Zealand, which is the site of many whale strandings, treaties with the indigenous Māori people allow the tribal gathering and customary (that is, traditional) use of whalebone from any animal which has died as a result of stranding.
 Whales are regarded as taonga (spiritual treasure), descendants of the ocean god, Tangaroa, and are as such held in very high respect.
 Sites of whale strandings and any whale carcasses from strandings are treated as tapu sites, that is, they are regarded as sacred ground.